jwvictor/jwvictor.github.io/_posts/2023-07-29-note-taking-neovim-cubby.md

 _By Jason Victor_

-If you want to get chicks _and_ take notes on the command line, then this post is for you.
+If you're a 10x ninja Chad _and_ you take notes on the command line, then this post is for you.
 We're going to explain in detail how to set up the awesome cloud storage tool by the name of [Cubby](https://www.github.com/jwvictor/cubby), as well as its [Neovim plugin](https://www.github.com/jwvictor/nvim-cubby).

 With this setup, you'll be able to make end-to-end encrypted notes (called "blobs" in Cubby) that get stored in the cloud.
 These blobs are accessible from the command line or inside Neovim, they maintain full version histories, they can be grepped (even if encrypted), they can be published to the Internet with a single command, and they can be used with UNIX pipes just like local files.
 And, all of this can be done with the paranoid security profile a true Chad deserves, wherein no sensitive data is ever stored to disk.